 In 1993, Monroe was invited by President and Mrs Clinton to curate a collection of contemporary American craft for the White House to commemorate The Year of American Craft.
 He also worked on several related assignments for Presidents Carter and Bush.

-The Fine Art application will be available the first week of January 2018.
+The Fine Art application is currently available through CaFE.
 It is open to Northwest regional artists working in both 2D & 3D – the deadline is April 3.
 The Festival awards up to $11,500 in awards and attracts thousands of visitors each year.

 We are very happy to support artists through the presentation of fine art awards to participants of our Arts at the Port Juried Exhibition.
 This year we presented 10 awards totaling over $13,000.
 Included was the purchase of two pieces from the juried show for the new Anacortes High School through our Anacortes Collects Award Program.
 Our juror Pablo Schurgurensky selected Hiroko Seki from Issaquah as the Best of Show recipient.
 Seki’s work features sumi and soy painting on paper.
 The Peoples Choice winner, selected by show attendees, was Justin Gibbens from Thorp.
 For a complete listing, see our Fine Art Awards page.